arya-vinayak/ML-Driven-MPTCP/README.md

 # ML-Driven-MPTCP
-# MPTCP Configuration Guide

-This guide provides step-by-step instructions for configuring Multipath TCP (MPTCP) on supported distributions (CentOS, Debian, Ubuntu 22.04+).
-Ensure that you have the recent kernel installed and MPTCP enabled.
+This guide provides step-by-step instructions for configuring Multipath TCP and analysing its underlying packet management algorithm.

 ## System Requirements